MEET THE SEA SENSE TEAM

 Ronny Peter brings fresh energy and invaluable insights to Sea Sense as a Project Assistant, following a successful internship with us.
 Now based in Mkuranga, he plays a crucial role in providing essential field support for the implementation of our fisheries co-management program.
 Ronny’s hands-on approach and commitment to empowering local fishing communities ensure that our conservation initiatives are grounded in real-world practices and community needs.

 Salum Mapoy has been a vital part of the Sea Sense team since 2001, starting as a Conservation Officer on Mafia Island.
 With over two decades of experience in marine conservation, he is renowned for his dedication to community engagement and education.
-Salum’s deep understanding of local ecosystems allows him to effectively communicate essential conservation messages.
+Salum is a talented Master of Ceremonies (MC) for community education and outreach events, where his charismatic presence and ability to connect with audiences make outreach events both informative and enjoyable.

-With a vision to lead sustainable practices within both the social and scientific communities, Pooja is focused on making a positive impact through innovative research and community engagement.
-She believes in the power of collaboration and education to inspire others to join the conservation movement.
+Pooja is a dedicated marine biologist with a Master’s degree in marine biology, fueled by her immense love for the ocean.
+She believes in the power of collaboration and education to inspire others to join the ocean conservation movement.
 By advocating for environmentally responsible practices, Pooja strives to raise awareness about the importance of marine life and its preservation.
-Her work is a testament to her belief that every action counts in the fight for ocean conservation, and she is determined to create meaningful change in the world’s waters.
+Her work is a testament to her belief that every action counts in the fight for ocean sustainability.

 Driver: Mbwana Shabani